NFSA/python-mfclient/README.md

 # python-mfclient
 A (unofficial) Mediaflux client library written in python.
-It provides the API that enables users to connect to Mediaflux server and execute any service/command to manage data in Mediaflux, such as
+It provides the Python API for Mediaflux users to connect to Mediaflux server and execute any service/command to manage data in Mediaflux, such as
-  * get/set asset metadata
+  * get/set asset metadata in Mediaflux
-  * download/upload/search data
+  * download/upload/search data in Mediaflux

-### Limitations
-This client library is unofficial.
+It is developed by Research Computing Services.
 Arcitecta, the Vendor of the Mediaflux software DOES NOT provide any support for this library.

+## Limitations
-And this library has following limitations compared with the official Mediaflux Java Client API.
+Compared with the official Mediaflux Java Client library, this (unofficial) Python library has following limitations:
-  * the python-client does not do connection pooling
+  * it does not provide connection pooling functions.
+Users will need to implement its own connection pool to execute concurrent tasks.
-  * the python-client does not support cluster I/O
+  * it does not support Mediaflux cluster I/O. So it will always connect to the Mediaflux Controller node even if there are Cluster I/O nodes available to improve the network I/O performance.
-  * the python-client does not provide `retry` option
+  * it does not provide `retry` option to re-execute an operation when encounters a network issue.
+  * most importantly, there is no guarantee that this library will be aligned with the Mediaflux server upgrades.

 ### 1. Quick Start